 Not sure how or where to start with CBD?
-How much CBD should I take?
+One of the first questions many people ask when starting their CBD journey is: how much CBD should you take?
 We can help with that.
 In this article, we’ll take a look at dosage information for CBD products and key considerations to keep in mind when integrating CBD into your wellness routine.
-Whether you’re a CBD novice or you’re looking to fine tune your current regimen, we’ve got a little somethin’ for everyone.
+Whether you’re a CBD novice or you’re looking to fine-tune your current regimen, we’ve got a little somethin’ for everyone.

 As with most medications and supplements, it is generally recommended you find the lowest effective dosage to alleviate your ailment.
 The same goes for CBD.
 It’s best to start with lower dosages and work your way up as needed.

 Dosage of CBD for individuals is dependent on a range of factors, including:

 ● The condition & severity of the condition you’re treating